The Gut Infection Behind Your Chronic Fatigue

 Unsurprisingly, an imbalanced microbiome also plays a huge role in your energy levels.
 Let’s take a look at the connection between a gut infection such as SIBO and chronic fatigue.

 SIBO and Chronic Fatigue: The B12 Connection

 One of the main hallmarks of SIBO is nutrient malabsorption.
-In particular, patients with SIBO typically suffer from B12 deficiency.
+In particular, patients with SIBO typically contend with B12 deficiency.
 Normally, most of your gut bacteria live in your large intestine and colon, with only small amounts located in your small intestine.
 When you have SIBO, excess bacteria build up in your small intestine and bind to B12, preventing its absorption.1

 SIBO leads to other nutrient deficiencies as well, and can even prevent the absorption of amino acids, proteins, and carbohydrates.
-That’s because when you have SIBO, the nutrients from the food you eat that your body needs to thrive never make it into your own cells, and instead are stolen by the bacteria to feed themselves!
-As I always say, “It’s not what you eat; it’s what you digest and absorb,” so if you aren’t absorbing your food it’s no wonder you feel so sluggish and exhausted all the time!
+That’s because when you have SIBO, nutrients from the food you eat never make it into your own cells.
+They are instead stolen by the bacteria to feed themselves.
+As I always say, “It’s not what you eat; it’s what you digest and absorb.”
+If you aren’t absorbing your food it’s no wonder you feel so sluggish and exhausted all the time!

-The good news is, by treating SIBO you can overcome chronic fatigue and reclaim your energy and vitality!
+The good news is, by managing your SIBO you can overcome chronic fatigue and reclaim your energy and vitality.

 Beat SIBO and Chronic Fatigue in 3 Easy Steps